How Flexible is that Functional Form? Quantifying the Restrictiveness of Theories: Application 2: The Distribution of Initial Play

-Finally, we consider a model that we call \emph{logit PCHM} (see e.g. \citet{LeytonBrownWright}), which replaces the assumption of exact maximization in the PCHM with a logit best response.
-This model has two free parameters: $\lambda,\tau \in \mathbb{R}_+$.
-The level-0 player chooses $g_0=(1/3,1/3,1/3)$, as in the PCHM.
-Recursively define for each $k\geq 1$
+The \emph{Logit PCHM} (see e.g. \citet{LeytonBrownWright}) replaces the assumption of exact maximization in the PCHM with a logit best response.
+That is, the level-0 player chooses $f_0=(1/3,1/3,1/3)$ as in the PCHM, but we recursively construct the distribution of play for higher levels as follows.
+For each $k\geq 1$, define